 Reform of the three-decades-old Endangered Species Act (ESA), which has proved to be a major headache for oil and natural gas producers and pipelines over the years, faces an uncertain future in a Democratic Congress, but some proponents remain upbeat.

-Environmental groups, which oppose ESA reform, put more than $1 million into the campaign of Democrat Jerry McNerney, who lost to Pombo in 2004.
-This time around, however, McNerney, a wind energy consultant, beat out Pombo with 53% majority of the vote, putting an end to the California Republican's crusade to reform the ESA.
+Environmental groups, which oppose ESA reform, poured more than $1 million into the campaign of Democrat Jerry McNerney, who lost to Pombo in 2004.
+This time around, however, McNerney, a wind energy consultant, beat out Pombo with 53% majority of the vote, putting an end to the California Republican’s crusade to reform the ESA.